-Post-doctoral fellowship: we accept applications from candidates who provide proof that they will have submitted their doctoral thesis by March 1 (for applications submitted for the January deadline) respectively by September 1 (for applications submitted for the June deadline), or who have completed their doctorate no more than seven years prior to the beginning of the fellowship.
+Post-doctoral fellowship: we accept applications from candidates who provide proof, e.g. by an informal letter from their supervisor which should be added to the certificates, that they will have submitted their doctoral thesis by March 1 (for applications submitted for the January deadline) respectively by September 1 (for applications submitted for the June deadline), or who have completed their doctorate no more than seven years prior to the beginning of the fellowship.
 Maternal leave will be taken into account.

 Applicants who are presently residing in Israel/Germany but are not nationals of either of the two countries must show a proven record of integration into the Israeli or German scientific community.
 An affiliation to a research institution in Israel or Germany is required together with a residency of 5 years or longer in either of the two countries.
 Conversely, if applicants are citizens of one country but have been living in the other for an extended period of time (more than 4 years) a scholarship in the second country cannot be granted since it would not truly support German-Israeli exchange.

 Please use our online application form and read carefully the following explanatory notes.
 In case of submission of incorrect documents, we are not able to accept your application.